run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

     ![elasticity3.png](img/elasticity3.png)

     !!!
 Discussion
-        With the filler job gone, the elastic job has more room to expand, which it does.
+        With the filler Job gone, the elastic Job has more room to expand, which it does.

-*   Finally, delete the job:
+*   Finally, delete the Job:

         runai delete elastic2